Category

 Conversely, regarding "TV viewing habits," the tendency to "pre-schedule recordings for programs of interest" was strongest among users who most frequently utilized the three longer-established categories: "pay TV," "package rentals," and "package purchases."

-Furthermore, users of "pay TV" and "DVD/Blu-ray rentals" were more likely to say "I tend to turn on the TV when I get home, even if I have no particular reason to."
-Conversely, the tendency to say "I only turn on the TV when there's a specific program I want to watch" was strongly expressed by users of "video streaming."
+Furthermore, users of "pay TV" and "DVD/Blu-ray rentals" showed a stronger tendency to answer "I tend to turn on the TV when I get home, even if I have no particular reason to watch."
+Conversely, the tendency to answer "I turn on the TV only when there's a specific program I want to watch" was strongly evident among "video streaming" users.

 What is the pace of conversion from non-users to users going forward?